yashmeenpaul/data-analysis-foundations/README.md

 # Data Analysis Foundations

-A structured collection of Python notebooks covering the core skills used in data analysis: numerical computing with NumPy, data wrangling with Pandas, and data visualization with Matplotlib, Seaborn, and Plotly.
-This repository is actively growing and will also include statistics notes, mini-projects, and assignments as they are completed.
+A structured collection of Python notebooks covering the core skills used in data analysis and data science: numerical computing with NumPy, data wrangling with Pandas, data visualization, and statistics and probability.
+The repository also includes applied case studies and will continue to grow with mini-projects and assignments.

 ## Repository Structure

 ```
 .
 ├── numpy.ipynb                        NumPy fundamentals - arrays and numerical operations
 ├── pandas.ipynb                       Pandas fundamentals - DataFrames, cleaning, filtering
-└── visualization.ipynb   Data visualization - Matplotlib, Seaborn, Plotly
+├── visualization.ipynb                Data visualization - Matplotlib, Seaborn, Plotly
+└── Statistics_and_probability.ipynb   Statistics, probability, and an applied Airbnb case study
 ```

 The notebooks build on each other in sequence:

 ```
-numpy.ipynb -> pandas.ipynb -> visualization.ipynb
+numpy.ipynb -> pandas.ipynb -> visualization.ipynb -> Statistics_and_probability.ipynb
 ```

 - `numpy.ipynb` covers the array operations that underlie everything else in the Python data stack.
 - `pandas.ipynb` applies those foundations to real, tabular data: loading, cleaning, and filtering.
 - `visualization.ipynb` visualizes the cleaned data produced in the Pandas stage.
+- `Statistics_and_probability.ipynb` builds the statistical reasoning behind the analysis, then applies it directly to a real dataset in the Airbnb case study.

 ## Contents